Interferometric modulator display: Details

-A pixel in an IMOD-based display consists of one or more subpixels that are individual microscopic interferometric cavities similar in operation to Fabry–Pérot interferometers (etalons), and the scales in butterfly wings.
+A pixel in an IMOD-based display consists of one or more subpixels that are individual microscopic interferometric cavities similar in operation to Fabry–Pérot interferometers (etalons).
 While a simple etalon consists of two half-silvered mirrors, an IMOD comprises a reflective membrane which can move in relation to a semi-transparent thin film stack.
 With an air gap defined within this cavity, the IMOD behaves like an optically resonant structure whose reflected color is determined by the size of the airgap.
 Application of a voltage to the IMOD creates electrostatic forces which bring the membrane into contact with the thin film stack.
 When this happens the behavior of the IMOD changes to that of an induced absorber.
 The consequence is that almost all incident light is absorbed and no colors are reflected.
 It is this binary operation that is the basis for the IMOD's application in reflective flat panel displays.
 Since the display utilizes light from ambient sources, the display's brightness increases in high ambient environments (i.e. sunlight).
 In contrast, a back-lit LCD suffers from incident light.

 For a practical RGB color model (RGB) display, a single RGB pixel is built from several subpixels, because the brightness of a monochromatic pixel is not adjusted.
 A monochromatic array of subpixels represents different brightness levels for each color, and for each pixel, there are three such arrays: red, green and blue.